 - Duplicating this set-up for every site

-Keeping everything local also requires ongoing maintenance, specialized in-house or on-call consultants, upgrades and updates.
+Keeping everything local requires ongoing maintenance, specialized in-house or on-call consultants, upgrades, and updates.
 You’ll likely need more hardware as your company grows.
-As you add additional facilities, your computer infrastructure will continue to grow as well.
+As you add additional facilities, your computer infrastructure will also continue to grow.